Metallic Epoxy Flooring Vancouver, BC

 Concrete condition and prep scope

 Prep is where long-term performance is earned.
-Metallic finishes are reflective, so refinement matters for the final look.
+Metallic finishes are reflective, so refinement matters for both the bond and the final look.

 - Grinding scope and edge detailing